Updated May 25, 2021 | Published Nov 10, 2018 • 6 min read

 Which types of vehicles are covered?
 Most of the time, trucks and exotic, specialty, and luxury cars aren’t covered by credit card car rental insurance.
 Neither are peer car rental services like Zipcar.
 Notable exceptions include Citi and Amex cards, which often cover expensive cars.
-Chase’s rental coverage may also exclude vehicles with open beds, and motorcycles.
+Chase’s rental coverage may also exclude vehicles with open beds, including pickups, and motorcycles.

 Which countries are covered?
 Many credit card insurance policies exclude certain foreign countries like Ireland, Jamaica, Israel, Italy, Australia, and New Zealand.
 Citi and Chase cards often don’t have these restrictions.

 Is loss of use covered?
 If a rental vehicle gets damaged or lost, the agency will usually charge for towing and “loss of use” while it’s getting repaired or replaced.
 Visa cards usually cover these fees; Mastercards vary.